Closing down your practice archived

 Your position following closure

-If you are a solicitor, REL or RFL and following the closure of your firm, you will be retiring or taking a break from practice, you must tell us within 7 days and provide us with a contact address (regulation 15.2 of the Practising Regulations).
+Notification - If you are a solicitor, a REL or an RFL and following the closure of your practice, you intend to retire or to take a temporary break from practising (for example, while you seek alternative employment), you must inform us within 14 days that you have ceased to practise and provide us with a contact address (see regulation 14.2 of the SRA Practising Regulations 2009).

 Checklist of other bodies to notify

 You may need to contact some or all of the organisations listed below to inform them of the closure of your practice.
 This list is meant as a guide only, and is not exhaustive.